chhuang-one/sqxclib/doc/SqTypeRow.md

 **If you don't want to change default joint type:**
 1. call sq_storage_setup_query() to setup 'query' and 'typeRow'.
 2. call sq_storage_query() with 'typeRow'.
-3. If you skip step 1, all data type in SqRow is C string because SqTypeRow don't known type of column.
+3. If you skip step 1, all data type in (SqRow)[SqRow.md] is C string because SqTypeRow don't know type of column.

 function sq_storage_setup_query() declarations: